splunk/observability-workshop/content/en/other/wip/pet-clinic/_index.md

 * RUM to APM Correlation
 * Splunk Log Observer (LO)

-We will show the steps about how to clone (download) a sample micro services Java application (Spring PetClinic), as well as how to compile, package and deploy/run the application.
+We will show the steps about how to clone (download) a sample microservices Java application (Spring PetClinic), as well as how to compile, package and deploy/run the application.

 Once the application is up and running, and auto instrumentation is enabled we will instantly start seeing metrics and traces via the **Auto Instrumentation** for Java that will be used by the **Splunk APM** product.